JanNeuendorf/zipurat/README.md

 ## Security notice and limitations

+> [!WARNING]
-> [!WARNING] Do not use this if your personal safety depends on the encryption
+> Do not use this if your safety depends on the encryption
 > being secure!

 The first thing to note is that the number of files as well as their approximate